bkclerke/MyUmbDocs/Components-Library/Introduction.md

 # Component Library Explained

 The component library is a library of components that are derived from the website design evaluation.
 Every page component is different.
-Most page components have a standard composition applied to inherit [Component Settings](v8/Component-Settings.md) however most are configured based on a standard setup against these [Development Guidelines](v8/Development-Guidelines.md).
+Most page components have a standard composition applied that inherits from the [Component Settings](v8/Component-Settings.md) document type.
+Page Components are configured based on these [Development Guidelines](v8/Development-Guidelines.md).

 ## How It Works